austral-electronics/Austral_Support/README.md

 # H7 MARINE/INDUSTRIAL IoT GATEWAY & BOARDS (Q3 2022 - PREVIEW)
 *Connect your instruments wired on a field bus to the cloud or a local IP usign a bidirectional messaging protocol.
 The H7 IoT Gateway is ready for operation in harsh environments like a Marine, Industrial and Transportation application (IOT Gateway, Data collection, Fleet management, Asset Monitoring, Machine Monitoring, Overall Equipment Effectiveness (OEE) Monitoring...).
 If miniaturization is required, the H7 IoT Gateway board can also be integrated into your system.
 Field bus : RS232, RS422, RS485, MODBUS, NMEA0183, NMEA2000, J1939, CANopen.
 IP Protocols: MQTT, ZMQ, Websocket, UDP, TCP*
 * [H7 IoT Gateway Preview - Spécifications et guide d'installation (FR)](https://github.com/austral-electronics/wiki/blob/main/Marine%20IOT%20Gateway_03.pdf)
-* H7 IoT Gateway OEM user manual
+* H7 IoT Gateway user manual
 * H7 IoT Gateway OEM Board datasheet

 # QUANTUM AIoT OEM PROCESSOR & BOARDS (Q4 2022 - PREVIEW)
-* The **Quantum AIoT** allows you to build your next AI project using a powerfull, rugged, miniaturized, low power and soft real-time platform, dedicated remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
+*The **Quantum AIoT** allows you to build your next AI project using a powerfull, rugged, miniaturized, low power and soft real-time platform, dedicated remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
 If miniaturization is required, the Quantum AIoT boards can also be integrated into your system.*
 * Quantum AIoT Brief Sheet Preview

 # QUANTUM CM4 OEM PROCESSOR & BOARDS
-*The **Quantum CM4** allows you to build your next smart project as easily as possible by being supported by the largest developer community.
-The **Quantum CM4** is a Raspberry PI 4 software compatible, rugged, miniaturized, low power, soft real-time platform, dedicated for remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
-If miniaturization is required, the Quantum CM4 boards can also be integrated into your system.
+*The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community.
+The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, soft real-time platform, dedicated for remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
+If miniaturization is required, the Quantum CM4 boards can also be integrated into your system.*
 #### Hardware :
  * [Quantum CM4 OEM Processor - Specifications and Installation guide (EN)](https://github.com/austral-electronics/wiki/blob/main/Quantum_CM4_OEM_02_Brief.pdf)
  * Quantum CM4 Boards datasheet